HOW TO HOLD A POOL CUE – POOL CUE GRIP TECHNIQUE.

 Learning how to hold a pool cue the correct way from day one will save you a massive amount of time and move you on to the next level.
 The pool cue grip determines the way the cue is delivered when striking the ball.

-It is a little difficult to isolate the grip from the stroke as they are dependent on each other.
+It is a little difficult to isolate the grip from the pool stroke as they are dependent on each other.
 A good pool stroke and a good pool grip will work together and are vital for great mechanics.

-How you grip the pool cue has a massive effect on the way that the cue is delivered.
-Your grip and wrist should allow the cue to move backward and forwards in a straight line.
-To get the straight line motion players must adjust the wrist.
-The wrist unfortunately moves in a number of directions.
+How you hold the pool cue has a massive effect on the way that the cue is delivered.
+Your hand and wrist should allow the cue to move backward and forwards in a straight line.
+To get the straight-line motion players must make adjustments to their hands.

 The only thing that matters is that the cue moves in a straight line through the ball.